bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el16">16.
 Objects: A vector type</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Look back to the <a href="">Rabbit class example</a> if you’re unsure how class declarations
+look.</p>
+<p>Adding a getter property to the constructor can be done by putting the word
+get before the method name.
+To compute the distance from (0, 0) to (x, y), you can use the Pythagorean theorem, which says that the square of the distance we are looking for is equal to the square of the x-coordinate plus the square of the y-coordinate.
+Thus, √ x2 + y2 is the number you want, and Math.sqrt is the way you compute a square root in JavaScript.</p>

 <p>Adding a getter property to the constructor can be done by putting the word
 get before the method name.
 To compute the distance from (0, 0) to (x, y), you can use the Pythagorean theorem, which says that the square of the distance